balmasi/devops/README.md

 1. Clone the code
 2. Run the code (show a screenshot)
 3. Show messages being passed between components (screenshot)
+4. Explain in one printed page or less (text file) what the code in this repo does and how all the components are interacting with each other
-4. Show data populated in neo4j using the neo4j GUI at localhost: http://localhost:7474/browser/ (screenshot)
+5. Show data from this code populated in neo4j using the neo4j GUI at localhost: http://localhost:7474/browser/ (screenshot)
-5. Use the elasticvue GUI (https://elasticvue.com/) to show the content of the elasticsearch index at localhost:9200 (screenshot).
+6. Use the elasticvue GUI (https://elasticvue.com/) to show the content of the newly created elasticsearch index at localhost:9200 (screenshot).
 One message in the index should look like this: ```{
 	"_index": "messages-test",
 	"_type": "_doc",
-	"_id": "d6oBbIoBmNUJVupvUGb-",
+	"_id": "d6oBbIoBmNUJVupvUGb-",e
 	"_version": 1,
 	"_seq_no": 7,
 	"_primary_term": 1,